ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

                     value.

 		  * **3**
                     The user should compute the gradient of the objective function $\nabla_x f(x)$ at the point $x$ indicated in x and then re-enter the function.
-The value of the i-th component of the g radient should be set in g[i], for i = 0, ..., n-1 and eval_status should be set to 0.
+The value of the i-th component of the gradient should be set in g[i], for i = 1, ..., n and eval_status should be set to 0.
 If the user is unable to evaluate a component of $\nabla_x f(x)$ for instance if a component of the gradient is undefined at